Bjonato/GAME1/README.md

 spent at the shop in the starting area (press `Space` while standing on the yellow square).
 The Bag screen lets you equip swords or drink health potions.
 Items stack up to five in a slot.

+Enemies now have a chance to drop items after battle.
+In the first two areas you may find different tiers of **Scraps**, health potions and even **Slime** in the second room.
+Scrap items stack up to 25, while Slime stacks to 5 like potions.

 ### Leveling
 Defeating enemies grants experience based on their level.
 When enough XP is